This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 An example is the following: We can export the mathematical expression of the neural network, which takes inputs variables to produce output variables, in our case, to decide the biodegradability.

-In classification models, the information is propagated feed-forward through the scaling, perceptron, and probabilistic layersr.
+This classification model propagates the information through the scaling, perceptron, and probabilistic layers.

 This expression is listed below.